Richard Alois

 Richard Alois is a Papua New Guinean footballer who usually plays as a forward.
-He comes out for the Papua New Guinean team Huawei PS United and the Papua New Guinean national football team.
+He appeared in the Papua New Guinean team Huawei PS United and the Papua New Guinea national team.

 Career

 International

 Alois made his first senior international appearance in a 2018 FIFA World Cup qualification game against Tahiti on 23 March 2017, having substituted Patrick Aisa in the 60th minute.